MobiFlight/kicad-sim-panel-components/CONTRIBUTING.md

 ### Fully Specified Symbols

-Fully specified symbols should be named after the NPM (manufacturer part number) and include the full part number (for atomic components) or a partial part number (for fully specified symbols, e.g. has multiple variants and are _not_ atomic).
+Fully specified symbols should be named after the NPM (manufacturer part number) and include the functional portion of the part number.
+See [KLC S2.2](https://klc.kicad.org/symbol/s2/s2.2/)

 ### Component Variants